khw1031/withUtterances/README.md

 export default withUtterances(PostPage, 'YOUR_REPO', {issue-term})
 ```

-please pass your github repo and issue-term as props.
+Pass your github repo and issue-term as props.
-if you are using `gatsby.js` and issue-term is not provided. `pathname` will be default issue-term.
+If issue-term is not provided. `pathname` will be default a issue-term.